-This option reports the value of the specified attribute.
-If devnum is provided, attribute must be an attribute of the device.
-If devnum is not provided, attribute is considered a global attribute.
-For example, cddm --attrib=vendor 1 returns the name of the device vendor of device 1; and cddm --attrib=max_error_rate reports the global value for the maximum error rate health threshold applicable to all devices.
+Report the value of the specified attribute.
+If devnum is provided then attribute must be an attribute of the device.
+If devnum is not provided then attribute is considered a global attribute.
+For example, ’cddm --attrib=vendor 1’ will return the name of the device vendor of device 1.
+And, ’cddm --attrib=max_error_rate’ will report the global value for the maximum error rate health threshold applicable to all devices.
 See the --show option for sets of available attributes.

 This option is used to check the proper connection of device cables and the working order of device lights.
-It causes the identify light (red LED) of the devices to illuminate in sequence, starting with the first slot and progressing to the last slot in roughly half-second steps.
-After all lights are on, all lights are turned off in the same order.
-This behavior repeats until this option is turned off.
+It will cause the identify light (red LED) of the devices to illuminate in a Johnson Counter fashion; starting with the first slot and progressing to the last slot in ˜1/2 second steps.
+After all lights are on then all lights will be turned off in the same order.
+This behavior will repeat until this option is turned off.

 This option is used to remove the default output formatting performed by other options.
-Only options subsequent to this option on the command line are affected.
+Only options subsequent to this option on the command line are effected.

 -I, --interrogate devnum

-This option creates a report of events for the specified device.
-The events in the report may come from one or multiple sources, all of which are identified in the report.
+Creates a report of events for the specified device.
+The source of the report may come from a variety of sources that will be identified in the report.

 -i [on|off], --identify[=on|off] devnum

-Turns on or off the identifying indicator of the specified device.
-For identify, if on or off is not specified, this option toggles the state.
-The identification is typically a slow blinking red light (roughly 1-second period) located at the front of the slot associated with the device.
-The identifying indicator remains on until turned off, or until the device fails, at which time the indicator stays on continuously.
+Turns on or off the specified device’s identifying indicator.
+For identify, if on or off is not specified then this option will toggle the state.
+The identification is typically a slow blinking red light (˜1 seconds period) found at the front of the slot associated with the device.
+The identifying indicator will remain on until it is turned off or the device fails at which time the indicator will be lit solidly.

-Removes the specified device logically prior to being physically removed from the chassis.
-A logically removed device is dismounted from the file system and then either spun-down (if an HDD) or placed on standby (if an SSD).
+Logically removes the specified device prior to the device being physically removed from the chassis.
+A logically removed device will be dismounted from the file system and either spun-down or placed on standby (HDD or SSD, respectively).

-When the logical removal process is completed, a notification is posted to the console indicating that the device can now be pulled.
-After being logically removed but before being pulled, the red identifying indicator on the device displays a fast blink (roughly half-second period or faster).
+When the device has completed the logical remove process, a notification will be posted on the console indicating that the device can be pulled.
+A logically-removed device’s red identifying indicator will be displaying a fast blink (˜1/2 second period or faster).

-- A logically removed device cannot be place back online until it has been removed from the chassis.
-All contents of a logically removed device are deleted when it is reinserted into the chassis.
+Note A logically removed device cannot be place back online until it has been removed from the chassis.
+All contents of a logically removed device will be deleted when it is reinserted into the chassis.

 -s value, --show=<set,set,...> <devnum>*

-This option is used to show selected sets of global or device information.
+This is used to show selected sets of global or device information.
 Note that sets that require a

 Show all available device information.

-Shows device type specific information.
-This reports various points of information specific to the device technology, and is a function of vendor implementation.
+Show device type specific information.
+This will report various points of information specific to the device technology and is a function of vendor implementation.

 Shows all error counters.